-For 68 years, the Institute of Liturgical Studies has provided a place of engaging emerging topics in liturgical renewal.
-This year is no different, and I invite you to explore our site and discover our offerings for the upcoming 2016 year.
-We have planned this year as the second in a series exploring our relationship to creation as a site of liturgical renewal.
-In 2015 we considered how stewardship of creation takes on new urgency as we discover the fragile nature of our universe.
-In 2016 we will explore how we frame our own vocation and worship in this interconnected cosmos.
+For 69 years, the Institute of Liturgical Studies has provided a place of engaging emerging topics in liturgical renewal.
+This year is no different, and I invite you to explore our site and discover our offerings for the upcoming 2017 year.

 We welcome all those interested in worship, liturgical theology, liturgical preaching, church music, and ecclesiastical arts, to peruse this year's offerings.
 Each year we welcome both those who have attended for over four consecutive decades, and those who will attend for the first time.
 Some come for the opportunity for continuing education (CEU credit is available for the Institute).
 Others come for the opportunity to join colleagues in rich and engaging worship.
 Others come for personal retreat, rest and renewal.